Training Management Best Practices for Emerging Life Science Companies

 A best practice approach for implementing an electronic training management system also includes these other important attributes.
 They are true needs that best of breed quality management systems will provide:

 Communication: Automatic assignment of training when requirements change and then communicates those assignments effectively.
 Notification to users of coming-due uncompleted training tasks, and course registrations.

 Client experience: The electronic system should incorporate end-user functionality that increases performance and acceptance such as: including built-in instructions within the process itself as well as visual hints or cues that make it obvious to the user where the document is in the process and what to do next.
 Also, it’s preferable to use dashboards displaying only data pertinent to the user.

 Control: As with any validated system, changes to the process need to be controlled and managed under change control procedures.
 Also, control of business processes is key.
-The system should provide seamless integration and flow to other quality and/or business processes, such as to document management, or to provide CAPA generated re-training tasks.
+The system should provide seamless integration and flow to other quality and/or business processes, such as document management, or provide CAPA generated re-training tasks.